THE AMERICAN ASSOCIATION OF TEACHERS OF PERSIAN AATP

 (a) Qualifications: Strong administrative, written, verbal, and computer skills; multiple years of experience in teaching the Persian language; and proficient in both English and Persian.

-(b) Duties: Responsible for providing administrative support for AATP’s membership, taking minutes in meetings, and preparing the AATP’s annual report to its membership and biennial report to the Government; receives, directs, and relays e-mail messages and correspondences; maintains the general filing system; provides support to the President and Treasurer.
+(b) Duties: Responsible for providing administrative support for AATP’s membership, taking minutes in meetings, and preparing the AATP’s annual report to its membership and biannual report to the Government; receives, directs, and relays e-mail messages and correspondences; maintains the general filing system; provides support to the President and Treasurer.